 Three different drama productions round out the school year at SCS.
-In the fall of the year, students in grades 5-8 may participate in the middle school drama club; elementary students have the opportunity to participate in a spring musical drama; and students in grades 9 to 12 may audition for roles in a high school production, usually with multiple performances.
+Elementary students have the opportunity to participate in a spring musical drama; and students in grades 9 to 12 may audition for roles in a high school production, usually with multiple performances.
 There are places for students to exhibit their skills and interests on-stage or behind the scenes at each of these levels.

 A trip for students in Grades 7 & 8 has recently been added to the curriculum.
 This trip is a three-day adventure.
 Currently, trips include Fortress Louisbourg in Cape Breton, NS and Quebec’s Magdalen Islands.

 Students in Grades 4 to 6 enjoy a day trip each fall.
 A chartered bus experience may include such places as Minister’s Island (St. Andrews) or Grand Manan Island.

 Students have the opportunity to participate in a number of groups that help develop and hone their leadership skills.

 Students in Junior and Senior High may apply to serve their fellow students through Spirit Club.
 This group may be involved in such things as organizing student activities for the annual Fall Festival and School Spirit weeks.

 They also give leadership to the various special (full student body) chapels throughout the year.
 Select members of the Spirit Club have had an opportunity to join in a couple of bus trips involving younger students and invited senior guests from the community.
 The Principal also likes to have the opportunity to do a concentrated leadership training activity with members of this team.